 1. Use native software

 In other words, use the program that naturally comes with your Mac or PC.
-They’re tailored to your device’s requirements, making them the optimal software to use.
+They’re tailored to your device’s requirements, making them the optimal software.
 If you download extraneous programs all willy-nilly, you’re likely using something with more features than you need.

 Got a PC?
 Use the Disk Cleanup tool